-We have acted as bond counsel to the City and County of San Francisco (the "City") in connection with the issuance by the City, for and on behalf of City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District"), of the (i) \$54,280,000 City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2021B (Federally Taxable) (the "2021B Bonds") and (ii) \$10,000,000 City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) Development Special Tax Bonds, Series 2021C (the "2021C Bonds," and together with the 2021B Bonds, the "Bonds"), dated as of the date first written above.
+We have acted as bond counsel to the City and County of San Francisco (the "City") in connection with the issuance by the City, for and on behalf of City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District"), of the special tax bonds captioned above, dated as of the date first written above (the "Bonds").
 In such capacity, we have examined such law and such certified proceedings, opinions, certifications and other documents as we have deemed necessary to render this opinion.

 The Bonds are issued pursuant to (i) the San Francisco Special Tax Financing Law (Admin.
 Code ch.
 43, art.
-X), as amended (the "Special Tax Financing Law"), which incorporates the Mello-Roos Community Facilities Act of 1982, as amended (section 53311 et seq. of the California Government Code) (the "Act"); (ii) resolutions of the Board of Supervisors of the City (the "Board of Supervisors") adopted on May 5, 2020 and December 8, 2020, as supplemented by Resolution No. 224-21 of the Board of Supervisors adopted on May 11, 2021 and signed by the Mayor on May 21, 2021 (together, the "CFD Resolution"); and (iii) a Fiscal Agent Agreement dated as of May 1, 2021 (the "Master Fiscal Agent Agreement"), between the City and Zions Bancorporation, National Association, as fiscal agent (the "Fiscal Agent") as supplemented by the First Supplement to Fiscal Agent Agreement, dated as of October 1, 2021 (the "First Supplement," and together with the Master Fiscal Agent Agreement, the "Fiscal Agent Agreement").
+X), as amended (the "Special Tax Financing Law"), which incorporates the Mello-Roos Community Facilities Act of 1982, as amended (section 53311 et seq. of the California Government Code) (the "Act"); (ii) resolutions of the Board of Supervisors of the City (the "Board of Supervisors") adopted on May 5, 2020 and December 8, 2020 (together, the "CFD Resolution"); and (iii) a Fiscal Agent Agreement dated as of May 1, 2021 (the "Fiscal Agent Agreement"), between the City and Zions Bancorporation, National Association, as fiscal agent (the "Fiscal Agent").
 Capitalized terms used herein but not defined herein have the meaning given them in the Fiscal Agent Agreement.